Mozhgan91/Driver-embedding/README.md

 # Driver Embeddings
-This is the code for extracting the driver embeddings for the purpose of driver identification
+This is the code for extracting the driver embeddings for the purpose of driver identification used in our work ([Driver Identification Using Vehicular Sensing Data: A Deep Learning Approach](https://ieeexplore.ieee.org/abstract/document/9417463))

 # Requirements
 All conducted Experiments are done using the following packages: